IllinoisLegalAidOnline/ilao-documentation/docs/source/sms_eviction.rst

   User replies 1
     User is asked if they have a summons
-      If Yes, CONTINUE to matches
+      If Yes, CONTINUE to landlord name
       If No, User is asked if they've received written notice

-         If yes, CONTINUE to matches
+         If yes, CONTINUE to landlord name
          If no, user is asked if the landlord has threatened to evict

-           If yes, CONTINUE to matches
+           If yes, CONTINUE to landlord name
            If no, EXIT to legal content

+     Get landlord name

+     CONTINUE to matches

   User replies 2
      CONTINUE to matches